KokoRobinn/SpeakerList/README.md

 ## Prerequisites

-Make sure you have Elixir installed.
+Make sure you have Elixir and Phoenix installed.
 For the installation guide, check out the [phoenix documentation](https://hexdocs.pm/phoenix/installation.html)

 ## Start speakerlist server